Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: From complete collineations to curve counts

 \begin{defn} Let $d\ge0$ be an integer for which \eqref{general_numerology} holds.
 Then, we define $\T^{\bP^r}_{g,\vn,d}$ to be the number of non-degenerate maps $f:C\to\bP^r$ of degree $d$ with $f(p_i)\in X_i$.

 When $\vn=(n,0,\ldots,0)$, the counts $\Tev^{\bP^r}_{g,n,d}:=\T^{\bP^r}_{g,\vn,d}$ are the \emph{geometric Tevelev degrees} of $\bP^r$. \end{defn}

-Throughout, we will often abbreviate $\vn=(n,0,\ldots,0)$, by simply $n$ when there is no opportunity for confusion.
+Throughout, we will often abbreviate $\vn=(n,0,\ldots,0)$ by simply $n$ when there is no opportunity for confusion.

-The Brill-Noether theorem ensures that, under the assumption \eqref{general_numerology} and the stated generality assumptions, the number of maps in question is finite and transverse, in the sense that such maps admit no first-order deformations.
+The Brill-Noether-Petri theorem ensures that, under the assumption \eqref{general_numerology} and the stated generality assumptions, the number of maps in question is finite and transverse, in the sense that such maps admit no first-order deformations.